top of page

 ST205335.jpg

-In 2022 we started working towards the baseline standard of the Theatre Green Book.
+We are working towards the baseline standard of the Theatre Green Book.
 The Theatre Green Book offers guidance on best practice, with the aim of sustainability becoming integral to production processes.

 We aim to: